yulaifjeld/GitHub_guide/README.md

-# Github_guide
+# GitHub_guide

-This is a personal guide for using git and GitHub
+This is a personal guide for using git and GitHub.

 ## GitHub Basics